arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 #### Mini PCIe Connector and Cellular Capability

-The Portenta Mid Carrier does not have built-in cellular capability but includes a Mini PCIe slot that allows for the integration of 4G modules with GNSS capabilities.
-This slot supports USB, I2C and USIM interfaces, allowing the system to add cellular connectivity and GNSS functionality via a compatible 4G module.
+The Portenta Mid Carrier does not have built-in cellular capability but features a full-size Mini PCIe slot that supports USB 2.0, I2C and USIM interfaces, allowing the integration of compatible cellular modules with GNSS functionality.

-The Mini PCIe interface on the Portenta Mid Carrier is characterized by optimization with cellular and GNSS modules, supporting multiple communication protocols and power management features.
-It enables IoT, remote monitoring and edge computing applications with reliable connectivity.

-The Portenta Mid Carrier includes a full-size Mini PCIe slot that supports USB 2.0 and I2C interfaces, making it compatible with various expansion modules such as **the Arduino Pro 4G Module in EMEA (TPX00201) and GNSS Global (TPX00200) variants**.
+The **Arduino Pro 4G Module** is a module that provides cellular connectivity and GNSS functionality.
+It is a Cat.4 modem mini PCIe card available in two variants:

+- Pro 4G GNSS Module Global variant (TPX00200)
+- Pro 4G Module EMEA variant (TPX00201)

+These modules deliver high speed LTE connectivity with download speeds of up to 150 Mbps and upload speeds of up to 50 Mbps.
+They also support backward compatibility with 3G and 2G networks, ensuring reliable coverage across diverse locations.

 When a Pro 4G Module is installed or any other high-power mPCIe module, an **external 5.0V power supply is required** to maintain consistent power delivery to the Portenta SOM, the carrier and the module, particularly for extended periods with proper power configuration: